bodo-ai/Bodo/docs/docs/api_docs/BodoSQL.md

     Compute the percentage ranking of the value(s) in each row based on the value(s) relative to all value(s) within the window partition.
 Ranking calcuated using `RANK()` divided by the number of rows in the window partition minus one.
-Paritions with one row have `PERCENT_RANK()` of 0.
+Paritions with one row have `PERCENT_RANK()` of 0. `ORDER BY` is required for this function.

 #### CUME_DIST
 -   `CUME_DIST()`

-    Compute the cumulative distribution of the value(s) in each row based on the value(s) relative to all value(s) within the window partition.
+    Compute the cumulative distribution of the value(s) in each row based on the value(s) relative to all value(s) within the window partition. `ORDER BY` is required for this function.

 #### ROW_NUMBER
 -   `ROW_NUMBER()`

     Compute an increasing row number (starting at 1) for each row.
-This function cannot be used with `ROWS BETWEEN`.to cast them to a common datatype, which is currently undefined behavior.
+This function cannot be used with `ROWS BETWEEN`.

+#### CONDITIONAL_TRUE_EVENT
+-   `CONDITIONAL_TRUE_EVENT(BOOLEAN_COLUMN_EXPRESSION)`

+    Computes a counter within each partition that starts at zero and increases by 1 each time the boolean column's value is `true`. `ORDER BY` is required for this function.

+ #### CONDITIONAL_CHANGE_EVENT
+-   `CONDITIONAL_CHANGE_EVENT(COLUMN_EXPRESSION)`

+    Computes a counter within each partition that starts at zero and increases by 1 each time the value inside the window changes. `NULL` does not count as a new/changed value.
+    `ORDER BY` is required for this function.

 ## Supported DataFrame Data Types